JeffreyBenjaminBrown/learning-scala/tools-I-want/README.md

-My attempt at using all of the following:
+A configuration that lets me use all of the following:

 * ScalaTest (library)
 * Breeze (library)